jacebenson/cedar/docs/docs/docker.md

 :::

-The first time you do this, you'll have to use the `console` stage to go in and migrate the database—just like you would with a Redwood app on your machine:
+The first time you do this, you'll have to use the `console` stage to go in and migrate the database—just like you would with a Cedar app on your machine:

 ```
 docker compose -f ./docker-compose.dev.yml run --rm -it console /bin/bash